Phronesis2025/hairstyles-app/PROGRESS.md

 - [May 9, 2025]: "AuthSessionMissingError: Auth session missing!" when setting the session on the backend.
 Fixed by passing the token directly in the Storage request headers instead of using `setSession`.
 - [May 9, 2025]: "insert or update on table 'photos' violates foreign key constraint 'fk_user_id'" due to existing rows in `photos` with `user_id` values not present in `users`.
 Fixed by populating `users` with data from `auth.users` and cleaning up invalid rows in `photos`.
 - [May 9, 2025]: "Failed to save metadata to database" when uploading a photo as a new user because the user was not added to the `users` table.
 Fixed by removing the trigger on `auth.users` (due to schema restrictions) and updating `AuthCallback.jsx` to insert users after authentication.
+- [May 9, 2025]: "Failed to execute 'json' on 'Response': Unexpected end of JSON input" in the deployed app due to `VITE_BACKEND_URL` being undefined, resulting in a 404 error.
+Fixed by verifying the environment variable in Vercel, triggering a redeployment, and adding a fallback URL with improved error handling in `PhotoUpload.jsx`.

 ## To-Do List